Curzon Line: Ethnicity east of the Curzon Line until 1939

 The ethnic composition of these areas proved difficult to measure, both during the interwar period and after World War II.
 A 1944 article in The Times estimated that in 1931 between 2.2 and 2.5 million Poles lived east of the Curzon Line.
 According to historian Yohanan Cohen's estimate, in 1939 the population in the territories of interwar Poland east of the Curzon Line gained via the Treaty of Riga totalled 12 million, consisting of over 5 million Ukrainians, between 3.5 and 4 million Poles, 1.5 million Belarusians, and 1.3 million Jews.
 During World War II, politicians gave varying estimates of the Polish population east of the Curzon Line that would be affected by population transfers.
 Winston Churchill mentioned "3 to 4 million Poles east of the Curzon Line".
 Stanisław Mikołajczyk, then Prime Minister of the Polish government-in-exile, counted this population as 5 million.

 Ukrainians and Belarusians if counted together composed the majority of the population of interwar Eastern Poland.
 The area also had a significant number of Jewish inhabitants.
 Poles constituted majorities in the main cities (followed by Jews) and in some rural areas, such as Vilnius region or Wilno Voivodeship.

 After the Soviet deportation of Poles and Jews in 1939–1941 (see Polish minority in Soviet Union), The Holocaust and the ethnic cleansing of the Polish population of Volhynia and East Galicia by Ukrainian Nationalists, the Polish population in the territories had decreased considerably.
 The cities of Wilno, Lwów, Grodno and some smaller towns still had significant Polish populations.
 After 1945, the Polish population of the area east of the new Soviet-Polish border was in general confronted with the alternative either to accept a different citizenship or to emigrate.
 According to more recent research, about 3 million Roman Catholic Poles lived east of the Curzon Line within interwar Poland's borders, of whom about 2.1 million to 2.2 million died, fled, emigrated or were expelled to the newly annexed German territories.
 There still exists a big Polish minority in Lithuania and a big Polish minority in Belarus today.
 The cities of Vilnius, Grodno and some smaller towns still have significant Polish populations.
 Vilnius District Municipality and Sapotskin region have a Polish majority.

 Ukrainian nationalists continued their partisan war and were imprisoned by the Soviets and sent to the Gulag.
 There they revolted, actively participating in several uprisings (Kengir uprising, Norilsk uprising, Vorkuta uprising).

 Polish population east of the Curzon Line before World War II can be estimated by adding together figures for Former Eastern Poland and for pre-1939 Soviet Union:

+Two tables below show the linguistic (mother tongue) and religious structure of interwar South-Eastern Poland (nowadays part of Western Ukraine) and interwar North-Eastern Poland (nowadays part of Western Belarus and southern Lithuania) by county, according to the 1931 census.